CiscoDevNet/terraform-provider-intersight/website/docs/d/bulk_sub_request_obj.html.markdown

 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `execution_completion_time`:(string) The time at which processing of this request completed.
 * `execution_start_time`:(string) The time at which processing of this request started.
+* `is_bulk_mo_op`:(bool) For Async Bulk Mo Operations this flag will be set to true.
 * `is_object_present`:(bool) This flag indicates if an already existing object was found or not after execution of the action CheckObjectPresence.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `skip_duplicates`:(bool) Skip the already present objects.
 The value from the Request.
-* `status`:(string) The status of the request.* `Pending` - Indicates that the request is yet to be processed.* `ObjPresenceCheckInProgress` - Indicates that the checking for object presence is in progress.* `ObjPresenceCheckInComplete` - Indicates that the request is being processed.* `ObjPresenceCheckFailed` - Indicates that the checking for object presence failed.* `Processing` - Indicates that the request is being processed.* `TimedOut` - Indicates that the request processing timed out.* `Completed` - Indicates that the request processing is complete.* `Skipped` - Indicates that the request was skipped.
+* `status`:(string) The status of the request.* `Pending` - Indicates that the request is yet to be processed.* `ObjPresenceCheckInProgress` - Indicates that the checking for object presence is in progress.* `ObjPresenceCheckInComplete` - Indicates that the request is being processed.* `ObjPresenceCheckFailed` - Indicates that the checking for object presence failed.* `Processing` - Indicates that the request is being processed.* `TimedOut` - Indicates that the request processing timed out.* `Failed` - Indicates that the request processing failed.* `Completed` - Indicates that the request processing is complete.* `Skipped` - Indicates that the request was skipped.
 * `system_defined_object_detected`:(bool) This flag indicates if the a system defined object was detected after execution of the action CheckObjectPresence.
 * `target_moid`:(string) Used with PATCH & DELETE actions.
 The moid of an existing object instance.
 * `uri`:(string) The URI on which this bulk action is to be performed.